Itvisors/mendix-LoadingSkeletonNative/README.md

 ## LoadingSkeletonNative
-Show a skeleton while a part of the page is loading, such that this won't result in waiting for the page to open
+Show a skeleton while a part of the page is loading, such that this won't result in waiting for the page to open.
+This is a Native variant of https://marketplace.mendix.com/link/component/119807:

 ![skeleton](https://user-images.githubusercontent.com/10990959/155714524-708020f3-d4a4-4d2b-aeb8-e0b30510cde0.gif)